crate/cloud-tutorials/docs/cluster-deployment/croud.rst

 The first step of deployment is creating an organization which will contain your cluster.
-If you've registered recently, or didn't delete the organization that was created automatically, you can skip thi step:
+If you've registered recently, or didn't delete the organization that was created automatically, you can skip this step:

 .. code-block:: console